 01-24-2010 09:28 PM - edited 05-21-2014 07:49 AM

 I had a similar situation where I thought that my Fn Key was looked b/c I couldn't for the life of me type a Question Mark (?) all I would get was é or É. and other ctrl+key functions where doing crazy things

 Turned out that the language setting on my keybord arbitrarily decided that I should use Canadian French key map instead of US standard without me noticing.

-So anyways that was my blonde moment, give it a quick shot check the bottom right of your screen buy the task bar.
+So anyways that was my blonde moment, give it a quick shot.
+Check the bottom right of your screen by the task bar.

 also I got to say I'm quit disapointed in the lack of support.
 Why am I / we depending on other users for answers?